brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 ---
 layout: post
-title: How I Set Up a Server To Host Multiple Node.JS Projects & Save Money
+title: How I Set Up a Server To Host Multiple Node.JS Projects & Save $54+ Per App Annually
 description: >
   We'll go through the steps of setting up a single Ubuntu 20.04 server to host multiple Node.JS projects in order to save money.